 \subsection{Hypotheses}

-\begin{enumerate} \item [(\textbf{H1})] An ad hoc pair has higher accuracy than an individual and a nominal pair. \end{enumerate} For our study we define accuracy as a value between $0$ and $1$, such that:

-where $a_{correct} - a_{actual}$ is the difference between the correct and actual answers.
-Higher accuracy of ad hoc pairs is expected in spite of process loss~\cite{steiner1972group}.
-For higher values of common neighbors and node degrees~(Task~1), memorization could outdemand identification (and benefit collaboration), whereas for lower values any difference in accuracy should be less apparent for lower counts~\cite[Exp.\,1]{prouzeau2016evaluating}.
-For longer and denser paths~(Task~2), ad hoc pairs should achieve higher accuracy also, e.g., via error correction and use of multiple perspectives.
+\begin{enumerate} \item [(\textbf{H1})] An ad hoc pair has higher accuracy than an individual and a nominal pair. \end{enumerate} A higher accuracy for the ad hoc pairs is expected in spite of process loss~\cite{steiner1972group, hackman2010group}.
+For higher common-neighbor counts and node degrees~(Task\,1), memorization could outdemand identification~\cite{wang2006layered}~(and benefit collaboration), whereas differences in accuracy should be less apparent for lower counts~\cite[Exp.\,1]{prouzeau2016evaluating}.
+For longer and denser paths~(Task\,2), the ad hoc pairs should achieve higher accuracy also, e.g., via error correction~\cite{thorndike1938effect, kameda2022information} and the use of multiple perspectives~\cite{sando2011impact}.

 The difference to the nominal pairs should thus be only smaller, confirming the presence of collaborative~\mbox{effects}.
 We hypothesize that collaborative effects may emerge from interaction in the pair~\cite{hackman1975group, schwartz1995emergence} beyond just cognitive resources, which are held comparable~(via the \mbox{nominal} pair).
 The effects may be caused by the application of appropriate strategies~\cite{schwartz1995emergence}, iterative refinements of understanding, and the synchronization of cognitive~\mbox{processes}~\cite{hackman2010group, clark1991grounding}, such as perception and memory.
 Besides verbal communication, the visuospatial aspects of the CVE, e.\,g., engagement~\cite{marriott2018immersive}, shared awareness~\cite{kiyokawa2002communication, cordeil2016immersive}, and nuanced pointing~\cite{heer2007design, billinghurst2018collaborative}, are also expected to support collaboration, so that the ad hoc pairs can have higher accuracy than the nominal pairs.

 \begin{enumerate} \item [(\textbf{H2})] An ad hoc pair has slower completion time than an individual, but is faster than a nominal pair. \end{enumerate}